 What Is Self-Build Finance and How Does It Work?

 Self-build finance, often referred to as a ‘self-build mortgage,’ is a type of loan used to fund a property that the homeowner is building themselves.
-If you’re planning on building your own property, you will have to first figure out how this will all be financed.
+If you are planning on building your own property, you will have to first figure out how this will all be financed.
 A standard mortgage will not be able to support this, however, specialist self-build finance might.

 Whether building a property yourself with the help of a few tradesmen, or taking on a larger team to do the work for you (e.g. surveyors, architects), self-build finance can be used to help fund your property in a way that standard, residential mortgages simply cannot.
+These mortgages also allow you to build a property (within reason) to your preferred designs and specifications, making it potentially les likely for you to need to look at home improvement mortgages or renovation loans in the future.

 What Is a Self-Build Mortgage?